L'importanza di imparare la RCP

 "There are many organisations running free CPR training and basic life support courses," he says.
 "So if you have the opportunity to go on one - do it.
 You never know when it’s going to come in useful.
 Cardiac arrest can happen to anyone - it may be a stranger in a pub, or it could be a family member in your own house."

-If you feel uncomfortable doing 'rescue breaths', hands only CPR has been shown to be effective and could potentially save a life.
-Chest compressions can keep the blood pumping around the body while you wait for the ambulance to arrive.
+If you feel uncomfortable doing 'rescue breaths', hands only CPR has been shown to be effective.
+Chest compressions can keep the blood pumping around their body while you wait for the ambulance to arrive.

 "Anything you can do is a bonus," says Andy.
 "Even if you haven't had CPR training - or only watched it on TV - if you can attempt to do what you can do, that's better than nothing.
 It gives that person a greater chance of survival."